-2.10.1 Protected Exposures:
+2.10.1 Surface Exposure B

-Exposure B: Urban and suburban areas, wooded areas, or other terrain with numerous closely spaced obstructions having the size of single family dwellings or larger.
-Use of this exposure category shall be limited to those areas for which terrain representative of Exposure B prevails in the upwind direction for a distance of at least 1,500 ft (460 m) or 10 times the height of the building or other structure, whichever is greater.
+Urban and suburban areas, wooded areas, or other terrain with numerous closely spaced obstructions having the size of single-family dwellings or larger.
+Use of this exposure category shall be limited to those areas for which terrain representative of Exposure B prevails in the upwind direction for a distance of at least 2,600 ft (792 m) or 20 times the height of the building, whichever is greater.